-Accrued license payments - related party totaling \$50,000 were included in Current Liabilities as of June 30, 2011.
-This amount represents patent expenses for the licensed technology from the MD Anderson Cancer Center.
+Accrued license payments - related party totaling \$50,000 were included in Current Liabilities as of September 30, 2011.
+This amount represents patent expenses and maintenance fees for the licensed technology from the MD Anderson Cancer Center.
 It is expected that the accrued license payments will be made to MD Anderson in 2011.